thesephist/zerotocode/content/milestones/introduction-to-html.md

 #### A brief primer on making a list

-One new element that may be useful, if you're making a list of activites, films, songs, or places, is the HTML tag for making lists, `<ul>`.
+One new element that may be useful, if you're making a list of activities, films, songs, or places, is the HTML tag for making lists, `<ul>`.
 Let's see how this works.

 {{<highlight html>}}
 <p>My travel bucket list:</p>